oktadev/okta-blog/_source/_posts/2024-01-24-spring-boot-authorization.md

 ```shell
 http :8080/api/menu/items Authorization:"Bearer $ACCESS_TOKEN"
 ```
 The request will not be authorized yet, because _This aud claim is not equal to the configured audience_.
-If the audience is not specified in the token request, the default value is `https://dev-avup2laz.us.auth0.com/api/v2`, which is the Auth0Provider management API audience.
+If the audience is not specified in the`auth0 test token` command, the default value is `https://dev-avup2laz.us.auth0.com/api/v2`, which is the Auth0Provider management API audience.

+> NOTE: The Okta Spring Boot Starter autoconfigures the issuer and audience validation from the resource server properties for JWT authorization.

 Request a test token again, this time with the required audience:
 ```shell